Jiaoyang-Li/MAPF-LNS2/README.md

 This software is an advanced version and a superset of MAPF-LNS (https://github.com/Jiaoyang-Li/MAPF-LNS); that is, it also contains Anytime Multi-Agent Path Finding via Large Neighborhood Search [2].

+## Usage
 The code requires the external libraries
 BOOST (https://www.boost.org/) and Eigen (https://eigen.tuxfamily.org/).
-An easy way to install the required libraries on Ubuntu:
+Here is an easy way of installing the required libraries on Ubuntu:
 ```shell script
 sudo apt update
 ```